spacetelescope/specviz/README.rst

 Current Status
 --------------

-Please note that this version of Specviz is no longer being actively supported or maintained.
+Please note that this version of Specviz is **no longer being actively supported or maintained**.
 The functionality of Specviz is now available and being actively developed as part of `Jdaviz <https://github.com/spacetelescope/jdaviz>`_.

 An interactive astronomical 1D spectra analysis tool